Defensive Planning for Proposed Tax Increases

 Presented by Ben Murphy, CPA, PFS™:

-In 2021, the news has been full of reports of proposed tax increases contained in bills submitted to Congress under the Biden Administration.
+In 2021, the news has been full of reports of Biden’s proposed tax policy and increases contained in bills submitted to Congress under the Biden Administration.
 Whether these bills will be approved is uncertain.
 With so much legislation making its way through Congress, the time may be right to start thinking about how to play defense against potential tax hikes.
 Although details of the proposed increases could change before any bill is enacted, it’s wise to have an asset protection plan ready.

 How might you defend against tax increases proposed by the bills currently gaining traction in Congress?
-The strategies discussed below encompass estate planning, contingent planning, and income tax planning that may be beneficial.
-As more details about the bills before Congress emerge, we can reassess and refine your plan for addressing tax changes ahead.
+The tax strategies discussed below encompass estate planning, contingent planning, and income tax planning that may be beneficial.
+As more details about the bills before Congress emerge, we can reassess and refine your plan for addressing tax policy changes ahead.

 Applying Estate Planning Strategies